Build Your Legal Niche To Build Your Future As A Solo Lawyer

 Many resist the idea of really specialising because it feels risky - like turning away work in an uncertain market.

-But the lawyers who are doing well today are increasingly known for something specific, not something general.
+But the solo lawyers who are doing well today are increasingly known for something specific, not something general.

 A Same Same Legal Market